brycewray/hugo-site/content/posts/2019/10/otoh.md

 ## One more re-retraction

-Now that I've apologized and, I hope, recompensed for my errors, I also want to retract another retraction---well, *sort of* a retraction, in that it was retracting certain posts *in advance*.
+Now that I've apologized and, I hope, recompensed for my errors, I also want to retract another retraction --- well, *sort of* a retraction, in that it was retracting certain posts *in advance*.

 In "[It's about the food, not the decor](/posts/2019/10/its-about-food-not-decor)" and, to some extent, "[Back with Hugo](/posts/2019/09/back-with-hugo)," I said I was done being meta about how I put together this site with whichever SSG I choose to use at the time.
 A [Flavio Copes post](https://flaviocopes.com/boring-stack/) had convinced me of the wisdom of taking such a stand.